famedly/hedwig/README.md

 Multiple configuration files must be setup :

 - `config.yaml` (from `config.sample.yaml`) for hedwig's config
-- authentication against GCP is done with `gcp_auth`, you need to setup one of the 4 authentication methods listed [here](https://github.com/djc/gcp_auth/blob/5a1e48db47784c9afdbad38a33907cb2e98bbfdd/README.md)
+- authentication against GCP is done with `gcp_auth`, you need to setup one of the 4 authentication methods listed [here](https://github.com/djc/gcp_auth/blob/5a1e48db47784c9afdbad38a33907cb2e98bbfdd/README.md).
+The setting value `fcm_credentials_file_path` will be set as the env var `GOOGLE_APPLICATION_CREDENTIALS`

 Hedwig's config `config.yaml` can be replaced by environment variables, which is used for the local kubernetes development setup.
 All variables are namespaced under `PUSHGW`, with a double underscore (`__`) being the separator between the prefix and all keys.
 As an example, `server.bind_address` would be represented as `PUSHGW__SERVER__BIND_ADDRESS`.
 See `deploy/config.properties.sample` for an example configuration.